-- Create a list of all medications, vitamins or supplements you're taking.
+- Create a list of medications, vitamins and supplements you take.

 - Take a family member or friend along, if possible.
-Sometimes it can be difficult to absorb all the information you get during an appointment.
-Someone who accompanies you may remember something that you missed or forgot.
+Someone who accompanies you might remember something that you missed or forgot.

 - Write down questions to ask your doctor.

 For Lyme disease, some basic questions to ask your doctor include:

 - Other than the most likely cause, what are other possible causes for my symptoms?

 - What tests do I need?

 - What is the best course of action?